-JavaScript Data Grid: Testing AG Grid
+JavaScript Grid: Testing AG Grid | AG Grid

 verifyCellContentAttributesContains

-Userful when there is an array of data within a cell, each of which is witing an attribute (for example an image).
+Useful when there is an array of data within a cell, each of which is writing an attribute (for example an image).

 ag_grid_utils.verifyCellContentAttributesContains(1, "3", "src", ['android', 'mac', 'css'], "img");